icplayer/icplayer/addons/Advanced_Connector/documentation.md

 The Advanced Connector module does not expose any CSS classes because its internal structure should not be changed (neither via Advanced Connector nor CSS styles).

-## External links in script
+## Links in script

-Try NOT to keep links to resources in the Advanced Connector script.
-If you want to use external resources, try describing them in CSS (Presenter -> Edit CSS...).
+Try NOT to keep links to resources like assets in the Advanced Connector script.
+If you want to use assets, try describing them in CSS (Presenter -> Edit CSS...).
 Example of a WRONG script:

     $("#MyElem").css("background", (/file/serve/6757006) 0 0 no-repeat);